elektito/trick/README.md

 -c foo.scm`.
 This creates a files named `foo.fasl`.
 Now you can run the file by running `./trick.py run foo.fasl`.

+## Known Issues

+ - `equal?` does not correctly with circular lists.
+ - `map` does not work correctly with circular lists.

 [1]: https://en.wikipedia.org/wiki/SECD_machine
 [2]: https://small.r7rs.org